Will AI Replace Electricians? Why the Trade Is Robot-Proof

 The transition to electric vehicles is creating hundreds of thousands of new installation jobs.
 Every EV charge point needs to be physically installed by a qualified electrician.

 Smart grid technology, AI-optimised energy management, and distributed energy (solar PV, battery storage) are all increasing the complexity and volume of electrical work.
+Our guide on net zero and electricians explores these trends in depth.

 Related Course